oracle/coherence-js-client/README.md

 map.aggregate(Aggregators.sum('age'))
 // 142

 map.aggregate(Filters.greater('age', 40), Aggregators.count())
 // 2
 ```

 #### Entry Processing

-An entry processor allows manipulation of cache entries locally within the cluster instead of bringing the entire object to the client, updating, and pushing the value back.
+An entry processor allows mutation of map entries in-place within the cluster instead of bringing the entire object
+to the client, updating, and pushing the value back.
 See the documentation for the processors provided by this client.

 Assuming the same set of keys and values are present from the filtering and aggregation examples: